What is Craps?

 But you might be thinking, “How do I play craps if I can’t go to the casino?”

-That’s where online and mobile casino play comes in.
-These virtual platforms make it easy to practice how.to play craps from the comfort of your home or even on your phone.
+That’s where things come in when you play casino on your mobile.
+These virtual platforms make it easy to practice how to play craps from the comfort of your home or even on your phone.
 Many of these online casinos offer low-stakes or even no-stakes play so you can get a feel for the game’s complex betting system without putting your bankroll at risk.